Jun '18 - Sep '19 · Product design

 From summer of 2018 until September 2019, I was a product designer on Codecademy's design team.
 I collaborated closely with product managers, engineers, curriculum developers and other designers to bring new features into production.

 I also worked within Codecademy's growing design system, at a time when our team began to consolidate design patterns and styles.
 Here are a few projects I worked on:

 Over the course of several months, I supported designs of Codecademy's new onboarding experience, across various releases.

-My role: A product designer, supported by a more senior designer during earlier stages of this project.
+My role: A product designer, focusing on mid to late stages of this project.

 Collaborators: Product manager, marketing, curriculum designers, engineers, designers

 Improve upon the company's first version of onboarding, by better orienting new learners to Codecademy's offerings - as well as serving business needs of capturing data for segmentation, persona targeting and personalization.